FAQ

 • Do I have to sign up for weekly lessons or can I just come every couple weeks?

-• The best progress happens when lessons are attended each week.
+• I offer weekly and twice-weekly lesson options.
+The best progress happens when lessons are attended each week.
 Bad habits can sneak in quickly and it's easiest to remedy those bad habits before they've developed into major technique issues.

 • How early should we arrive to our lesson?